Kim Fowley: Sexual misconduct allegations

-In a 2001 interview, Michael Steele of The Bangles claimed Fowley fired her from The Runaways for refusing his sexual advances.
+In a 2001 interview, Michael Steele of the Bangles claimed Fowley fired her from the Runaways for refusing his sexual advances.

-In July 2015, six months after Fowley's death, Jackie Fuchs (who had performed under the stage name Jackie Fox with The Runaways) claimed that Fowley had raped her in 1975 during a New Year's Eve party while he was involved with the band.
-Fox also alleged that Joan Jett and Cherie Currie witnessed the rape.
-Jett denied seeing the incident, but songwriter Kari Krome, as well as other bystanders who did not intervene, have corroborated it.
-Currie claims to have spoken up and then stormed out of the room.
-Look Away, a documentary about sexual abuse in the rock music industry features Fuchs' story.
+In July 2015, six months after Fowley's death, Jackie Fuchs (who performed under the stage name Jackie Fox with the Runaways) claimed Fowley had raped her in 1975 during a New Year's Eve party while he was involved with the band.
+Fox also alleged Joan Jett and Cherie Currie witnessed the rape.
+Jett denied seeing the incident, but songwriter Kari Krome, along with other bystanders who did not intervene, corroborated the allegation.
+Currie stated she spoke up and then stormed out of the room.
+Look Away (2021), a documentary about sexual abuse in the rock music industry, features Fuchs' story.

-In 2023, Kari Krome filed a lawsuit against Fowley's estate alleging that he had repeatedly sexually assaulted her when she was 14 or 15 years old.
+In 2023, Kari Krome filed a lawsuit against Fowley's estate alleging he had repeatedly sexually assaulted her when she was 14 or 15 years old.